 Let’s take a closer look at each of these export options; all of which work the same in Revit, SketchUp, Archicad, and Rhino – with one exception, as noted above.

-This is everyone’s go-to command to create high-quality still images as PNG, JPG, EXR, or TGA.
-I always say, “it now takes longer to compose the view, than it does to render and generate the rendered image file”!
+Screenshot is everyone’s go-to command to create high-quality still images as PNG, JPG, EXR, or TGA.
+I always say “it now takes longer to compose the view than it does to render and generate the rendered image file”!

 Selecting Custom allows us to enter any resolution up to 8192 x 8192 Pixels.
-For my last three book updates, and for the next, I have used high-quality Enscape-rendered images for the cover of my Revit textbooks.
+I have used high-quality Enscape-rendered images for the cover of several of my SketchUp and Revit textbooks.
 For a printed book cover, the resolution needs to be very high.
-The combination of an Enscape image and a high-quality printed book cover is really amazing, as shown in one example below.
+The combination of an Enscape image and a high-quality printed glossy book cover is really amazing, as shown in one example below.

 The file format can also be selected when creating screenshots.
 The default is PNG, which is what I usually use: